-The Human Resources (HR) team is more important than ever as the COVID-19 pandemic continues to impact organizations worldwide.
+The Human Resources (HR) team is more important than ever as the COVID-19 pandemic impacts organizations worldwide.
 When it comes to HR, their major focus is on helping companies break out of their traditional cocoon and embrace digital transformation.

 As a result, businesses are transforming at a rate not seen since the global financial crisis of 2008.
 During the pandemic, HR has been at the forefront of crisis management, risk management, and the redeployment of workers to remote working environments.